jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-play-all-over.md

 and then turn a corner and play across strings for awhile.

 This free ability to range all over the instrument can be liberating and fun.
-The eloquent Mick Goodrick calls it the "realm of the electric ice-skating rink" [(1987, p.
+The eloquent Mick Goodrick calls it "the realm of the electric ice-skating rink" [(1987, p.
 30)](references#goodrick-1987).
 The full reach of tonal capabilities of the instrument are unlocked.